aecordova/Project-2_HTML-Forms/README.md

 ## HTML Forms Project  - Intuit Sign In Form Clone

-T2nd Microverse Project, part of the HTML and CSS course
+2nd Microverse Project, part of the HTML and CSS course

+Our goal is to replicate the mint.com Sign in form and learn the basics of CSS HTML and correct use of form sintax.

+# Tools

+Stylelint for CSS and W3C Markup Validator for HTML.

 # Participants

-Angel Cordova : aecordova
+Angel Cordova : aecordova email:ae_cordova@outlook.com
-Lucas Mazo: lucasmazo32
+Lucas Mazo: lucasmazo32 email:lucasmazo32@gmail.com

-## Requirements
+# Requirements

 *** Although it has input fields, nothing works since we didnt use any javascript in this project